k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/05_LU_Enhancements_Quiz.md

 C: Execution orders can be defined by the LU implementer after a very careful decision-making and strategizing process.

-D: The higher number in the execution order, the lower priority of the population mapping execution.
+D: The higher the number in the execution order, the lower the priority in the population mapping execution.

 E: All of the above.